James Lincoln Holt Peck

 ALB Archival Materials

 Photo taken during ground training.
-James Peck is in the second row, second from left.
+James Peck is in the second row, third from left.
 To his right is Paul Williams.
 (Courtesy of Kurt Baker).

 Full Database Record